mahdisijani/django_ecommerce/README.md

 Before running project:
 ::
-    create a postgres database and
-    import ecommerce_db.sql into database.
+    create a postgres database and import ecommerce_db.sql into database.

-    Then config environment variables in .env file.
+    config environment variables in sample.env file and rename it to .env.

 Run
 ---